Pyongu/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

-The code in this repo was for a project for CSCI-143, Big Data Class at Claremont McKenna College.
+The code in this repo was for a project for CSCI-143, Big Data at Claremont McKenna College.
 It uses the MapReduce method in order to analyze tweets about Coronavirus in 2020.

 ## Background